nasa-jpl/osr-rover-code/setup/rover_bringup.md

       wheel_radius: 0.082  # [m]
 ```

 The software will load in these changes and apply them.
 Take a look at the parameters for the [roboclaws](../ROS/osr_bringup/config/roboclaw_params.yaml) as well.
+If you used `nano`, you can save and exit the editor using `ctrl+o` followed by `ctrl+x`.

 ## Calibrating the corner servos